carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/default_sc/README.md

 sc-file-rwx-eco               csi.trident.netapp.io   3d18h
 ```

-As you can see, `sc-file-rwx` is now refered as the default SC for this cluster.
+As you can see, `sc-file-rwx` is now referred as the default SC for this cluster.

 ## B. Try this new setup